Yas7777/computer_science/Testing/readme.md

 •  BDD is an agile software development approach that combines practices from TDD and domain-driven design (DDD).
 •  It focuses on defining the behavior of the system from the perspective of its stakeholders.
 •  The scenarios serve as a basis for collaboration, communication, and automated testing.

+**Non-Functional Testing:** This is a type of software testing that verifies non-functional elements of the application, such as security, reliability, performance, and scalability.
+Below are the different types of non-functional testing methods:

+**Load Testing**
+•  Load testing checks how the application performs under normal and peak conditions.
+•  It is conducted on a dedicated server which simulates the real environment.
+•  The goal is to measure how much work the application can handle before it is negatively affected.
+If the system degrades under load, then changes are made to prevent such issues.

 **Useful Links:**
 What is Software Testing?
 Definition, Types, and Tools - https://katalon.com/resources-center/blog/software-testing#